rpede/aspnet_security/graphql.md

 ### Query inputs

-It is also possible to provide input to resolver functions.
+It is also possible to provide parameters to resolver functions.

 Add to [QueryGql](api/GraphQL/Types/QueryGql.cs);